Aiven-Open/klaw-docs/docs/docs/howto/clusterconnectivity/kafka-cluster-ssl-protocol.rst

 Prerequisite
 ------------
-Set up the connection between the :doc:`klaw-core-with-clusterapi`.
+* Set up the connection between the Klaw APIs (Core API and Cluster API), see :doc:`klaw-core-with-clusterapi`.
 This involves configuring the ``klaw.clusterapi.url`` setting in the Klaw UI and testing the connectivity to ensure the two APIs can communicate.

 Configure SSL protocol